 If you have a topic that you’re very passionate about, have you ever thought about starting a blog dedicated to it?
 All you’ll need is a laptop and an interest in writing, and you could soon be blogging on your own website.
 In fact, that's exactly how www.moneytothemasses.com started out.

-There are blogs on a wide range of topics including money, food, travel, parenting, gaming or just personal blogs about daily life.
-You don’t just have to fit into those niches, in fact, if you can find a gap and fill it, you might gain more readers than others!
+There are blogs on a wide range of topics including money, food, travel, parenting, gaming, or just personal blogs about daily life.
+You don’t just have to fit into those niches either.
+In fact, if you can find a gap and fill it, you might gain more readers than others!